 How Much Accountability Do We Assign?

-If the answer is yes that the person has actual knowledge, the next step is going to be to try to assess the degree to which they should be held accountable.
+If the answer is “yes” that the person has actual knowledge, what do you do?
+The next step is to assess the degree to which they should be held accountable.

 There are factors I consider:

 - What is their age?

 - How were they taught?

 - Was it easily applied to this context or situation?